atrinh0/spiro/README.md

 ### 🥺 Submission issues

-After upgrading Swift Playgrounds to 4 and testing the submission functionality, I was given this error.
+After upgrading to Swift Playgrounds 4 and testing the submission functionality, I was given the following error.

 <img src="images/contract.png" width="640">

-Upon accepting the latest terms and agreements I tried again with the feature complete version of the project and was faced with this error.
+Upon accepting the latest terms and agreements I tried again with the feature complete version of the project and was faced with the following error.

 <img src="images/entityerror.png" width="640">

 I proceeded to create the app like any other app by creating an explicit `App ID` via the `Certificates, Identifiers & Profiles` on the Apple developer portal.
 I have also created the new app via App Store Connect selecting the bundle ID I have just created.
-Upon attempting to submit again, I was given this error.
+Upon attempting to submit again, I was given the following error.

 <img src="images/invalid.png" width="640">